varnish/Varnish-Book/varnish_book.rst

    States in VCL are conceptualized as subroutines.

    ..
 Subroutines
-   A subroutine is used to group code for legibility or reusability.
+   A subroutine is used to group code for legibility or re-usability.
    For example::

      sub pipe_if_local {